 I want to thank my son Derek and my daughter Delsi who became my sous-chefs working the waffle irons.
 I originally thought people could make their own, you know like at the breakfast bars in hotels?
 But—-I don’t have the space for that, so those two came to my rescue.
 THANK YOU Derek and Delsi!!!

-For the waffles I made 3 kinds for the 2nd Sunday Dinner:
+For the waffles I made 3 kinds of batter for the 2nd Sunday Dinner:

 My Grandma’s FAMOUS batter, and you can get the RECIPE and easy to follow tutorial HERE

 I also made Red Velvet Cake Mix and Chocolate Cake Mix.